Social media and business risk: Slander, libel, invasion of privacy, and copyright infringement

-- The plaintiff holds a valid copyright on the work in question.
 This doesn't necessarily mean that they must have the copyright registered – just that they can verify that they are the creator of the work.

-- The alleged infringer had access to the copyrighted material.
 If the work is available on the Internet, this is easy enough to prove.
 The plaintiff's attorneys would simply have to show the work could be found on a website.

-- The infringement doesn't meet any copyright exceptions.
 "Fair use" is the most common copyright exception.
 Fair use allows an unauthorized party to use someone's copyrighted work in certain circumstances.
 Examples of fair use may include commentary, criticism, parody, news reporting, research, teaching, library archiving, and scholarship.

 Before posting images that aren't your own on your social media pages, ensure that they aren't subject to copyright.